cgonyeo/presentations/vim/vim.md

 The first `d` means "delete", the second `d` means "this line".
 You can give it other commands, for example `d5j` will delete the current line and 5 lines below it.
-This also applies to yanking and putting.
+This also applies to yanking.

 # Visual Mode